MTI TEK

 Dimensionality reduction techniques help by:

-• Reducing computational complexity
+• Reducing computational complexity and memory usage

 • Eliminating noise and redundant features